sf-wdi-24/modules/week-03-resetful-server-express/day-02/module-02/readme.md

 });
 ```

 There's something missing from this code?

+We haven't installed the `body-parser` package.

 We need a template to display the cities.

-Break up into groups and create a template to display the cities then begin adding another route.
+Now we'll break up into groups and fix this code by adding the `body-parser` module then creating a handlebars template to display cities.

 ## Summary